-A native of Syracuse, NY, Bryan received his graduate certificate in teaching from Lemoyne College (Syracuse, NY) in 1997 and is currently completing a AP/AD certificate through the University of Southern Maine.
+A native of Syracuse, NY, Bryan received his graduate certificate in teaching from Lemoyne College (Syracuse, NY) in 1997 and just recently completed his athletic director certificate through the University of Southern Maine and the NIAAA.
 He received his masters degree and C.A.G.S. in 1993 and his bachelor of arts in 1992, all from the University at Albany.
 After two years teaching technology education in Kittery, Bryan joined the York High School staff in 1999 as the technology coordinator responsible for facilitating and managing the high school technology infrastructure, including staff development, technology support, & integration, departmental curriculum development, building-wide infrastructure planning, budgeting/purchasing, network administration and software support.

 Bryan's role at YHS evolved in 2007 to focus on dedicated technology integration as the district moved towards a more comprehensive technology support model and served as the teacher leader for the Maine Learning Technology Initiative (MLTI) and 1:1 iPad projects at YHS.
 He has also served on a variety of committees within the district: YHS technology co-chair, district technology team, YHS iPad policy sub-committee, and the district 21st Century committee.
 He has also been a volunteer mentor in the York Schools' S.H.I.P.S. program.